Skip to main content

 Posting Type: Distinguish if you are looking for talent for a specific service or if you are looking for pitches to formulate an idea.

-Services Needed: Select the service that you're looking to hire for - remember, you can be hiring more than one.
+Services Needed: Select the service that you're looking to hire for - remember, you can hire for multiple services.

 Project Location: Where the project will be taking place.
 You can choose to source candidates from outside the project location or select an option to hire remotely.